dreamhost/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 :ref:`keypair_add`.

-If you have generated a key pair with an external tool, you can import it into OpenStack.
+If you have generated a key pair with an external tool, you can import it into DreamCompute.
 The key pair can be used for multiple instances that belong to a project.
 For more information, see the section :ref:`dashboard_import_keypair`.